makinacorpus/drupal-filechunk/README.md

 Adds a managed file widget that uploads files per chunks using pure JavaScript.

+Version 1.x carries its own JavaScript widget, which due to a recent regression does not work with Internet Explorer 11 anymore.

+Version 2.x brings a shared widget fully rewritten using TypeScript, targetting es5, transpiled and polyfilled using Babel, which works gracefully with IE11.

+*Version 2.x brings the untested gracefull downgrade feature, which makes it* *unusable with Internet Explorer <11 and with browsers which don't support the* *FileReader API.*

 ## JavaScript source code

 JavaScript source code is written using TypeScript, you can find it there: